DLR-RY/FMU4FOAM/docs/pages/doc/doc_installation.md

     sudo apt-get install -y libatlas-base-dev
 ```

-After the installation on WSl or Liunx the OpenFOAM, the enviroment needs to be set with
+After the installation on WSL or Liunx, the OpenFOAM enviroment needs to be set with

 ```bash
     source <installation path>/OpenFOAM-v2106/etc/bashrc